 February 2018 Veterans Disability Benefits Statistics: Claims Inventory Status

-The February 2018 veterans disability benefits statistics report from the Veterans Benefits Administration lists pending compensation and pension claims.
+The February 2018 veterans disability benefits statistics report from the Veterans Benefits Administration lists both compensation and pension claims.
 On February 5, 2018, the VA claims inventory category held 328,257 applications.
 This reverses the increase we saw in last month’s report.
 In fact, pending claims in the February 2018 veterans disability benefits statistics report are closer to November’s numbers.